andreaoliveira9/Projeto-TAI-2/README.md

 - `-id2`: Second sequence ID.
 - `-a`: Smoothing parameter (alpha).
 - `-k`: Context size.

--
-The `similarities_models` program computes the similarity between two sequences using a model trained with one of the sequences.
+The `similarities_models` program calculates the similarity between two sequences using a model trained on one of them.

 ### Running `complexity_profile`